bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:24 PM CT, April 14</p>
+<p class="updated_time"> Latest data: 03:39 PM CT, April 14</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 84°, which is 1° *colder* than yesterday.
-Tomorrow is expected to be 15° *colder* than today.
+Today's high is 83°, which is 2° *colder* than yesterday.
+Tomorrow is expected to be 14° *colder* than today.

 Currently:

-- 81°
+- 82°
-- Breezy and Overcast
+- Breezy and Mostly Cloudy
 - 61% humidity
-- 15 mph wind
+- 14 mph wind
-- 100% cloud cover
+- 86% cloud cover
 - 41 AQI 🟩
-- 3.32 inches of rain expected in the next 48 hours
+- 2.83 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>